 Student feedback indicates a certain level of comfort and encouragement is felt with peer-to-peer interactions.
-Programs like Pass the Torch, a tutoring program serving primarily students of color, employ this peer model and have seen academic success for their students.40 Exploration of this model for services outside of tutoring, such as mentoring, technical assistance, and service leadership, could increase student engagement with available services.
-With the intent to increase that engagement, we offer the following goals.
+Programs like Pass the Torch, a tutoring program serving primarily students of color, employ this peer model and have seen academic success for their students.
+Exploration of this model for services outside of tutoring, such as mentoring, technical assistance, and service leadership, could increase student engagement with available services.
+With the intent to increase that engagement, the Office of Equity offers the following goals.

-Goal 1: Tutoring models lead with equity to enhance access and utilization of their services.
+- Goal 1: Tutoring models lead with equity to enhance access and utilization of their services.